 Kodagu earlier known as Coorg, in Karnatake state, India is located on the Eastern Slopes of the Western Ghats sharing borders with Kerala districts Wyanad and Kannur.
 Madikeri, a hill station, is the head quarters of Kodagu alias Coorg district.

 Kodagu hill station’s high-ranges is famous for its Coffee Plantations along with Eucalyptus and Vanilla.
 The Coorg valley is famous for its Ginger and Paddy.
-Spices like black pepper, cardamon, etc, are also cultivated in Coorg.
+Spices like black pepper, cardamon, etc, are also cultivated hereg.
 Rubber, Coca, etc, are also found in plenty in Kodagu and surrounding hill areas.

 Two members of Legislative assembly to Karnataka State are elected from Kodagu; one each from two taluks (taluk is an administrative unit in India) of Kodagu.

 Visiting Coorg, or Koadag as it is called now, is an experience one will never forget in his or her lifetime.
 October to April is the ideal time to visit Coorg hill station.